everpay/blog/_posts/2012-12-04-status-page.md

 We sat down and brainstormed what was need to accurately reflect the state of the system to satisfy customers:

 * We provide 3 distinct services that our customers interact with, so we should show the uptime of each of these services separately.
-* Balanced is distributed -- so, we must reflect what parts of our system are up or down while other parts are operating normally, therefore, there is no absolute up/down state.
+* Everpay is distributed -- so, we must reflect what parts of our system are up or down while other parts are operating normally, therefore, there is no absolute up/down state.
 * Everyone in the company needs to be able to communicate issues, but, if something goes wrong in the middle of the night the status page should automatically announce this.
 * The status page should also show the history of incidents in addition to the uptime percentage.
 * Customers want notifications pushed to them, so there needs to be some way for them to subscribe.
 * It's almost 2013, we want real-time stats!
-* At the time Balanced had 8 employees, 5 of them were engineers, -1 of them had time to build the system.
+* At the time Everpay had 8 employees, 5 of them were engineers, -1 of them had time to build the system.

 ### Quick, someone copy and paste a solution